How Prenuptial Agreements Work in DC

 What this means is that both you and your future spouse must provide detailed financial information to each other.
 This includes information about your assets, debts, income, interests in property, businesses, trusts, and information about valuable personal property, such as family heirlooms, paintings, rugs, jewelry, etc.

-Many people who call me for information are surprised when I tell them that the funds that accrue in their retirement accounts, 401(k) accounts, and pension plans during their marriage are considered marital property.
+Many people who call me for information are surprised when I tell them that the funds that accrue in their retirement accounts, 401(k) accounts, and pension plans during their marriage are considered marital property in DC.

 If you have a Prenuptial Agreement and do eventually separate, your Agreement can act as a Separation Agreement.

 It is then much easier to resolve all the issues and move on with your lives.
-If you do not have a Prenuptial Agreement and cannot agree on terms for a Separation Agreement with your spouse, you lose control over the outcome and a Judge will eventually dictate a division of your assets.
+Suppose you do not have a Prenuptial Agreement and cannot agree on terms for a Separation Agreement with your spouse.
+In that case, you lose control over the outcome, and a Judge will eventually dictate a division of your assets.

-It is always best to speak to an attorney who has experience drafting Prenuptial Agreements and Postnuptial Agreements so you can determine if it makes sense for you to have one.
+It is always best to speak to a DC attorney who has experience drafting Prenuptial Agreements and Postnuptial Agreements so you can determine if it makes sense for you to have one.

-It is worth a call so you can have the right understanding and information to make an informed decision.
+It is worth a call to have the proper understanding and information to make an informed decision.